Our Lips are Sealed

 Levi felt something within him begin to falter.

 He had convinced himself he left her for her own safety, certain that if he didn’t, someone would eventually harm her to get to him.
 It was common sense that if he wasn’t around, she wouldn’t get hurt.
-But buried deeper within was a fear of her humanity.
-Her fragility.
+But buried deeper within was a fear of her fragility.
 Seeing her so wounded on that early morning months ago scared him.
-Staying away from her meant he never had to see her like that again. but the absence didn’t cause the worry to fade, it had quite the opposite effect.
+Staying away from her meant he never had to see her like that again.
+But the absence didn’t cause the worry to fade, it had quite the opposite effect.
 There were nights that he would never admit to in which he found himself alone in a dark place, drinking and ruminating over his decision.

 But that was the extent of it.